leberhard10/RoboND-DeepLearning-Project/writeup_deep_learning.md

     return output_layer
 ```

+Lessson 32 sections 9 and 10 contained the code needed for the decoder.
+At the TODO with "Add some number", it is set to a single layer to keep the number of decoder layers equal to the number of encoder layers.
+If there are still some challenges after apllying more filters, this last todo should be tested with more separable convolution layers.

 #### Fully Convolutional Network Model

+##### First Run
 The initial step was to test out an FCN with only 1 encoder and decoder layer each.
 This was to establish a baseline on how additional layers will affect the results of the FCN.

 ![FCN_fig_1](./writeup_images/First_FCN.png)